Ale557333/mp-tattoo-shop-website-com-next-js/README.md

 - Design "pixel-perfect" com TailwindCSS

-### Pré-requisitos
+### Prerequisites

-Nenhum pré-requisito com Next.js.
-Conhecimento de React básico é necessário.
+No prerequisites with Next.js.
+Basic React knowledge is required.